leeej84/leeej84.github.io/_posts/2021-05-06-add-some-decompression-to-your-login-enterprise-workloads/2021-05-06-add-some-decompression-to-your-login-enterprise-workloads.md

 Unfortunately Login Enterprise does not have the same workloads.
 I'll tell you what it does have though!
 It has a snazzy new scripting language that you can do a lot more with.

 I've been looking at coding up some additions to the workload templates that are stored on the website.
-You can find some examples for common applications on the [download pages](https://loginvsi.com/54-landing-pages/1240-workload-templates).
+You can find some examples for common applications on the [download pages](https://loginvsi.com/54-landing-pages/1240-workload-templates){:target="_blank"}.

 Initially I wanted to add some decompression runs into the workload.
-I wrote about a script I created to generate some [random zip files with dummy content](https://www.leeejeffries.com/script-to-generate-zip-files-for-performance-testing/).
+I wrote about a script I created to generate some [random zip files with dummy content]({% post_url 2018-09-17-script-for-generating-random-email-content-for-testing/2018-09-17-script-for-generating-random-email-content-for-testing %}){:target="_blank"}.
 I'm going to be using those zip files here.

 Now, lets talk about the workload I created.
 The workload will loop a random number of times, it will select a random zip file for each run, copy that down to the machine and then extract it.
 The cleanup process runs are each loop to ensure all folders are clean for the next.